aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/qr-and-micro-qr-barcodes/_index.md

 {{< /highlight >}}

 ## **Aspect Ratio Settings**
 *Aspect Ratio* is the ratio between the height and the width of a barcode.
-To adjust barcode proportions using the X and Y coordinates in ***Aspose.BarCode for Java***, it is required to set the [*AspectRatio*]() property of class [*QrParameters*]().
-This property is defined as a relative coefficient to the value of the [*XDimension*]() parameter.
+To adjust barcode proportions using the X and Y coordinates in ***Aspose.BarCode for Java***, it is required to use the *setAspectRatio* method of class [*QrParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/QrParameters).
+This property is defined as a relative coefficient to the value of *XDimension* parameter.
 Generally, the value of *AspectRatio* should be set to 1.
-When it is necessary to adjust the proportions of generated *QR Code* barcodes, the [*AspectRatio*]() property can be used.
+When it is necessary to adjust the proportions of generated *QR Code* barcodes, the *setAspectRatio* method can be used.
 Sample barcode labels shown below have been generated using different aspect ratio settings.

 |<p align="center">**Aspect Ratio**</p>|<p align="center">**Is Set to 1**</p>|<p align="center">**Is Set to 2**</p>|
 | :-: | :-: | :-: |